War & Peace, Vol. 1 (The War Disc)

-War & Peace Volume 1 (The War Disc) is the fifth studio album by American rapper Ice Cube.
+War & Peace, Vol. 1 (The War Disc) is the fifth studio album by American rapper Ice Cube.
 It was released on November 17, 1998, through Lench Mob Records and Priority Records.
 The album features production by Bud'da, E-A-Ski, Ice Cube, K-Mac, N.O.
 Joe and T-Mix.
-It is the first part from the two-album project War & Peace, the subsequent volume, War & Peace Vol. 2 (The Peace Disc) was released in 2000.
+It is the first part from the two-album project War & Peace, the subsequent volume, War & Peace, Vol. 2 (The Peace Disc) was released in 2000.

 This album was Cube's first album in five years since his last album, Lethal Injection, while he was working on other projects.
 The album received generally mixed reviews and debuted at number seven on the US Billboard 200 chart, selling 180,000 copies in the first week.

 Content

-It moves from intense street-oriented jams to rap-metal fusions, such as the Korn featured song "Fuck Dying", to social commentary such as "Ghetto Vet."
+It moves from intense street-oriented jams to rap-metal fusions, such as the Korn featured song "Fuck Dying", to social commentary such as "Ghetto Vet".
+"Greed" was included on the album from Gang Related, released the previous year.

 Commercial performance

-War & Peace Vol. 1 (The War Disc) debuted at number seven on the US Billboard 200 chart, selling 180,000 copies in the first week.
+War & Peace, Vol. 1 (The War Disc) debuted at number seven on the US Billboard 200 chart, selling 180,000 copies in the first week.
 This became Ice Cube's fourth US top-ten album.
 On January 25, 1999, the album was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million copies in the United States.

+Ice Cube performed on the 1998 edition of Family Values Tour, alongside Korn, Rammstein, Limp Bizkit and Orgy.
+Ice Cube performed as the third act between Rammstein & Limp Bizkit, and was there all the way up until the last five shows where he left to start filming Next Friday, with Incubus replacing him.